mitmproxy/mitmproxy/docs/src/content/concepts-certificates.md

 client, it does not validate the presented identity in any way.
 For the purposes of testing and developing client and server software, this is typically not an issue.
-If you operate mitmproxy in an environment where untrusted clients might connect, you need to safe guard against them.
+If you operate mitmproxy in an environment where untrusted clients might connect, you need to safeguard against them.

 ### mTLS between mitmproxy and upstream server